GSA/ficam-playbooks/_piv/network/12_piv_domain_troubleshooting.md

    certutil -pulse

-8. Once Group Policy has been pushed out to clients, the issue should be resolved.
+8. Once the Group Policy has been pushed out to clients, the issue should be resolved.